w3f/staking-rewards-collector/README.md

 ## Output
 After the tool executed successfully, it creates two files in the root folder.
 The output.json file contains some meta-data (e.g., sum of rewards and estimate of annualized return rate) and the output.csv file gives the most important information in a table and thereby printable format.

-### Output.csv
+### CSV Output
-The file contains a row for every day within the time frame where at least one staking reward occured.
-Other days are left out and are not shown.
+The CSV output file contains a row for every day within the time frame where at least one staking reward occured.
+Other days are excluded.
 Example output:

 https://i.imgur.com/4LCsDOc.png

-### Output.json
+### JSON Output
-If the script is successfully run, you can find an 'output.json' in your main folder.
-Copy the inside of that file and Insert that to e.g., http://jsonviewer.stack.hu/ (click at "format" after paste) to make it readable.
+The JSON output file contains a summary of the data as well as a list of objects for every day of the specified time-period (regardless of whether staking rewards occured).
+If your standard OS text editor does not format the file properly, you can copy the data and insert it to http://jsonviewer.stack.hu/ (click at "format" after paste).
 Example output:

 https://i.imgur.com/QwXEGIN.png

-The **Output** contains:
+The **JSON Output** contains:

 ### Summary